12 Best Banks in Alabama for 2025

 If you’re looking for an Alabama bank with a national presence, Wells Fargo should be on your radar.
 It has more than 4,700 branches and over 13,000 ATMs across Alabama and the rest of the U.S.

-This commercial bank offers just about every financial service you can think of, such as checking accounts, savings accounts, certificates of deposit (CDs), credit cards, personal loans, and wealth management services.
+The bank offers just about every financial service you can think of, such as checking accounts, savings accounts, CDs, credit cards, personal loans, and wealth management services.
 Business checking accounts and business loans are available as well.

 While some accounts do come with monthly maintenance fees, they’re easy to waive.
 All you have to do is meet certain minimum balance requirements.